k5cents/models-markets/README.md

     Crystal
     Ball](http://www.centerforpolitics.org/crystalball/ "sabatos").

-In 2018, FiveThirtyEight published three distinct models, each incorperating different ammounts of the above data.
-The "lite" model uses only polling and CANTOR data.
-The "classic" model uses polling and incorperates the fundamentals.
-The "delux" model is the only one to add the quanlitative forecasts of other experts.
-FiveThirtyEight has said the "classic" model can be considered the default, so I will primarily use that data.
+FiveThirtyEight uses these inputs to generate three models.
+The "classic" model (which uses polling, CANTOR, and fundamentals) is considered the default.

 #### Model Outputs